Amit Malviya, Arnab Goswami booked for false claim about ‘Congress office in Turkey’

 “Their relentless propaganda, designed to discredit Congress leadership and incite unrest, has crossed every limit of decency and legality,” the Indian Youth Congress said.
 “This is a warning to all purveyors of fake news, defaming our leaders and attacking democracy will invite strong legal and political consequences.”

-The building shown in the news segment on May 15 is the Istanbul Congress Center, a convention venue owned by the Istanbul Metropolitan Municipality, Alt News reported.

-Although the Indian National Congress had announced plans in 2019 to open an overseas office in Istanbul and appointed Mohammad Yusuf Khan to lead it, there have been no updates since, and Turkey is not listed on the Indian Overseas Congress website, the fact-checking website added.
+Although the Indian National Congress had announced plans in 2019 to open an overseas office in Istanbul and appointed Mohammad Yusuf Khan to lead it, there have been no updates since, and Turkey is not listed on the Indian Overseas Congress website, Alt News noted.

 Republic TV said on Tuesday that the image was mistakenly used by a video editor on the digital desk due to a “technical error”.